 Some of those circumstances include the following:

-- Social-economic status.
-An ostomate has an ongoing expenditure related to stoma care.
-People without adequate health care support or the financial means to meet these costs can end up leading a less dignified life.
-The financial standing can also be determining on whether patients meet their nutritional needs.
+Ostomates have a constant expenditure related to stoma care.
+People with insufficient health care support or the financial means to meet these costs can lessen their quality of life.
+The financial standing is determining on whether patients meet their nutritional needs.
 This factor has a bearing on their overall health including mental wellbeing and self-acceptance.

 How to help ostomy patients increase self-acceptance

-An ostomate’s self-acceptance is the first step in living successfully with an ostomy.
-Chances for this are increased by the way the patient is prepared before the surgery and the support given after the procedure.
+Self-acceptance is the first step in living successfully with an ostomy.
+Chances increase depending on how the patient prepares before the surgery and postoperative support.